Watch or listen to this episode:

 Are you frustrated that other software developers often belittle each other or have a hard time coming to agreement on seemingly trivial issues?
-In this video on my YouTube channel, I’d like to talk about why software developers disagree – and what to do about it!
+Today I’d like to talk with you about why software developers disagree – and what to do about it!

 The Fear of Being Misunderstood